rh-mobb/documentation/docs/aro/gpu/README.md

 ## Prerequisites

 * oc cli
-* jq & gettext package
+* jq, moreutils, and gettext package
 * ARO 4.10

 If you need to install an ARO cluster, please read our install guide.
 In order to keep some of our docs "DRY" we're going to start from an existing ARO 4.10 or higher cluster.